joergschultzelutter/mpad/docs/command_keywords/action_commands.md

 - metric system (__default__): temperatures in degrees Celsius, speed in km/h, rain levels in cm etc.
 - imperial system: temperatures in degress Fahrenheit, speed in mph, rain levels in inch etc.

-Action Keyword can be combined with [date](date_keywords.md) / [daytime](daytime_keywords.md) keyword parameters: __YES__.
-The automated process is part of the program core and even overriding the setting by one of the imperial/metric keywords can be done at any time.
-Dependent on the information that you have requested, the program may or may not honor the information.

-If you don't want to rely on the automatic mode, you can override the automated setting by specifying the following keywords:
+If you don't want to rely on the automatic mode, you can always override this automated setting by specifying one of the following keywords:

 #### Formats